Jarifahmad/Calculator/README.md

 # Calculator

-An online calculator with basic arithmetic operations built using HTML5, CSS3 and JS ES6 features.
+An online calculator with basic arithmetic operations built using HTML5, CSS3 and JS ES6 features. <br>
 Here is the website ➞ <a href="https://jarifahmad.github.io/Calculator/">click me</a>

 ## Features